-Lasagne alla bolognese are the classic baked lasagne with ragù, béchamel, Parmigiano, and fresh egg pasta sheets.
-Pair with Nebbiolo, clear ruby color, fine and bright.
-Intense and elegant aromas of ripe and fragrant small red fruits with a beautiful floral note of violet and rose.
-Good structure and body with marked acidity and a beautiful tannin that extends the already appreciable persistence along with the sapidity.
+Lasagna Bolognese is the classic oven-baked lasagna with ragù, béchamel, Parmigiano, and fresh egg pasta.
+To pair with Nebbiolo, clear ruby color, fine and shiny.
+Intense and elegant aromas of ripe and fragrant small red fruits with a beautiful floral note of violets and roses.
+Good structure and body with pronounced acidity and a beautiful tannin that extends equally to the pleasant persistence.

 Start with the ragù: chop onion, celery, and carrot.
-Also chop the fresh pancetta and brown it in a saucepan with hot oil.
+Also chop the fresh pancetta and sauté it in a pot with hot oil.

 Add the chopped vegetables and let them soften over medium-low heat.
 Add the ground meat and cook for 10 minutes.

-Deglaze with red wine, add the tomato paste, the tomato puree, and the hot broth.
-Cook over low heat for 2 hours.
+Deglaze with the red wine, add the tomato paste, the puree, and the hot broth.
+Cook on low heat for 2 hours.

-Prepare the fresh pasta: cook the spinach, drain them and blend with eggs and egg yolks.
-Knead with semolina and flour, let rest for 30 minutes.
+Prepare the fresh pasta: cook the spinach, drain it and blend it with eggs and yolks.
+Knead with semolina and flour, let it rest for 30 minutes.

-Prepare the béchamel: heat the milk, melt the butter, add the flour and stir.
-Add the hot milk, salt, and flavor with nutmeg.
+Prepare the béchamel sauce: heat the milk, melt the butter, add the flour and stir.
+Add the hot milk, salt and flavor with nutmeg.

-Roll out the fresh pasta, cut it into rectangles and blanch for a few seconds.
-Dry on a kitchen towel.
+Roll out the fresh pasta, cut into rectangles and blanch for a few seconds.
+Dry on a cloth.

-Assemble the lasagne alternating layers of pasta, béchamel, ragù, and Parmigiano.
+Assemble the lasagna by alternating layers of pasta, béchamel, ragù, and Parmigiano.
 Repeat for 6 layers.

 Bake in a static oven at 170°C for 40 minutes.
-Let cool slightly before serving.
+Let it cool slightly before serving.

 Nebbiolo

-Lasagne alla bolognese can be stored in the refrigerator for 1-2 days, covered with cling film or in an airtight container.
-They can be frozen only if all fresh ingredients have been used, preferably raw.
+Lasagna Bolognese can be stored in the refrigerator for 1-2 days, covered with plastic wrap or in an airtight container.
+It can be frozen, only if all fresh ingredients have been used, preferably raw.

 Traditional recipe from Emilia Romagna, typical of the city of Bologna.